Parkville, Summit County, Colorado

-Parkville (sometimes called Park City) is a ghost town located in, and the original county seat of, Summit County, Colorado, US.
+Parkville (also known as Park City) is a ghost town located in, and the original county seat of, Summit County, Colorado, United States.
 Parkville was a gold mining camp that flourished from 1860 to 1866 near the confluence of the middle and south forks of the Swan River.

 History

 Parkville was established around 1860 in Georgia Gulch near Swan River, with cabins by 1861.
 The population of the site soon rose to around 1,800.
 When the new Territory of Colorado created its 17 original counties on November 1, 1861, Parkville was designated the Summit County seat.
 At its creation, Summit County covered roughly the entire northwest portion of the Colorado Territory.
 Parkville was the site of among the earliest Freemason lodges in Colorado, with Summit Lodge No.2 among the lodges established with the formation of the Grand Lodge of Colorado.
 The earliest minutes from the Summit County commissioners shows that they rented the Masonic hall for meetings and county and district court.